 Should a young man find remaining single to be an attractive option, the Bible word “eunuch” is probably off-putting.
 But Jesus did note that men remained single for life happened for one of three reasons.
 Either a man had been born incapable of sexual expression biologically, or two, he had been castrated by men before puberty or three, he had voluntarily chosen a single life style of service into the world.

 Enforced celibacy of men who are not enabled by nature or calling to remain single is not on the list.

-History has much to show us about castrated boys in the church choir whose development was arrested, snatched from then to enable them to sing as sopranos their whole lives.
-(These men were the castrati).
+History has much to show us about castrated boys in the church choir whose development was arrested, snatched from them to enable them to sing as sopranos their whole lives.
+These men were the castrati.

 Secondly, kings and potentates often castrated adult male prisoners of war to render them “safe” for working in the ruler’s harem of virgin girls.
 Eunuchs became most trusted by their masters whereas ordinary men were thought less loyal or found to be unreliable for hormonal reasons in many cases.

 Isaiah the prophet had startling words of promise to any and all who were drawn to serve the God of Israel.